jgraettinger/blog/event-streaming-like-1978.md

 Could we plug regular programs in between, consuming from and feeding back into those pipes?

-I'm by no means the first to point out that this seems like a good idea.
+I'm not the first to point out that this seems like a good idea.
 [Martin Kleppman](https://www.oreilly.com/library/view/making-sense-of/9781492042563/ch04.html)
 has been preaching this gospel for years.
 But aside from the most simplistic of use cases,